Demonstrations and Protests

 Students, student organizations, faculty, and staff at Middlebury College are free to examine and discuss all questions of interest to them and to express opinions publicly and privately.
 They should always be free to support causes by orderly means that do not disrupt the regular and essential operation of the College or community.
 At the same time, it should be made clear to the academic and larger community that students or student organizations, and individual members of the faculty or staff, speak only for themselves, not for the College as an institution, in their public expressions or demonstrations.

 Middlebury College does not allow disruptive behavior at community events or on campus.
-Disruptions can be described as purposeful blocking the view of others at the event; banners or items that block the audience's view; noise or action that disrupts the ability of the audience to hear (e.g., shouting out or use of a bull horn).
+Disruptions may include purposeful blocking the view of others at the event; banners or items that block the audience's view; noise or action that disrupts the ability of the audience to hear (e.g., shouting out or use of a bull horn).

 For specific events and during specific times of the year, Middlebury College invites the public to join us at events and extends free speech and expression privileges during these events.
 Any individual or group who disrupts an event and is unwilling to respect College policy or to comply with the requests of College officials will be asked to leave Middlebury College property.
-Failure to comply may result in arrest for unlawful trespass and any other criminal violations that may have occurred.
+Failure to comply may result in arrest for unlawful trespass or other criminal violations.

 Anyone who wishes to stage a demonstration or protest at any event on College property should contact and arrange a meeting with Public Safety to discuss College policy, demonstration-specific regulations, and safety issues.